alkaj/dockerize/readme.md

 * The container exposes port ``` 80 ```
 * The server expects a ``` 404.html ``` as 404 error page.

+# License
+The Static-Dockerizer is an open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).